There are so many times in your life when you may need to learn how to live more frugally on a single income.

 Let’s say your partner makes $5,000 a month and you make $3,000 a month.
 You plan to stop working in 6 months when you’re 6 months pregnant.
 Imagine putting $18,000 towards paying off your student loans, or paying down your mortgage?
 That would feel really great wouldn’t it?

 If you’re already trying to live on a single income, it’s important to start keeping your debts low and shrinking them as soon as possible.
 Having debt is not going to help you save money or live frugally, it’s going to be a severe hinderance to your frugal living journey.

-Here’s a couple articles that can really help you to figure out your debt payoff strategy:
+Here’s a couple of articles that can really help you to figure out your debt payoff strategy:

 - 10 Things To Do Before You Pay Off Debt

 - Mistakes People Make When Paying off Debt